-Tender’s tumblers are mouth-blown and hand shaped in England from lead-free glass.
-They are large enough to be used for beer or soft drinks, but we also like them for whisky.
+Tender’s tumblers are mouth-blown and hand shaped in England from clear or coloured lead-free glass.
+They are large enough to be used for beer or soft drinks, but we like them for whisky.

 Rather than being cast or mechanically mould blown, as most glassware is today, this tumbler is free-blown in the manner that glass has been worked since the First Century BC.
 During the blowing process, the rod on which the tumbler is made leaves a ‘belly button’ or punty mark on the base.
 The punty mark is sometimes ground away, to leave a perfectly smooth bottom, but to show its construction story, Tender’s tumbler has the punty mark still showing.